Can I terminate the lease of my business premises? Commercial property partner Nick Arthur summarises the legal position.

 How We Can Help

 If you have been left wondering, ‘Can I terminate the lease of my business premises?’ then we are here to help.
-Emma Reed is a specialist commercial solicitor at Slee Blackwell Solicitors who has years of experience of dealing with business lease.
-She can review your lease and advise you on your options in these challenging times.
+Nick Arthur is a specialist commercial solicitor at Slee Blackwell Solicitors who has years of experience of dealing with business leases throughout Devon.
+He can review your lease and advise you on your options in these challenging times.